zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/manage.md

 through Kubernetes.
 PVCs must refer to a StorageClass which point to the Kubernetes Secret containing the token for the user.

-For more information please see [Securing your Portworx system](/cloud-references/security/).
+For more information, refer to the [Securing your Portworx system](/cloud-references/security/) article of the Portworx documentation.

 ## Stork
 When using CRDs consumed by Stork, you must use the same authorization model